bonitasoft/bonita-doc/md/ui-designer-overview.md

 The behavior of a page is determined by the widget properties.
 Any property you configure for a container is applied to all widgets in the container unless you override it with a widget-specific value.

-In the Performance, Efficiency, and Teamwork editions, you can also use [fragments](fragments.md), which are groups of widgets.
+In the Entreprise, Performance, Efficiency, and Teamwork editions, you can also use [fragments](fragments.md), which are groups of widgets.
 They allow to reuse the same group of widgets with the same behavior in several pages or forms.

 The UI Designer generates standard HTML application code, based on AngularJS.
 Export pages if you want to further customize them in your favorite web development environment.
 Note that once customized, you can not reimport them in the UI Designer.